 🎹 Let’s have another look at the Paparazzi & super hit chords.
 You can recognize the A-minor chord by the letters ‘Am’ written above the treble clef.

 So, you can now play 3 different Major triads and 1 Minor Triad.
 But is this enough to make a chord progression on the piano?
 Yes!
 In fact, the chords you have learned make up one of the most commonly used progressions in all of popular music!
+Learn more about famous producers using simple chord progressions in this article.

 I – V – vi – IV Chord progression